Planning and Designing Your Courses

 We should assume that students are juggling multiple responsibilities and demands on their time and focus.
 If most courses assign approximately 10 hours of course material each week (including class time), then students face 40-50 hours/week of coursework.
 Adjusting your course to offset the competing responsibilities students are juggling can make your class more accessible and inclusive.

-You can use an online workload estimator to estimate the workload for students as you generate weekly reading lists and assignments.
+You can use an online workload estimator to estimate student workload as you generate weekly reading lists and assignments.

 Active Participation